Baytek Agile Analytics

-This page explains how to install, access, configure, and use Baytek Sprint Analytics inside Jira Cloud.
+This page explains how to install, access, configure, and use Baytek Agile Analytics inside Jira Cloud.
 It covers every analytics view and answers common setup questions.

 Platform